Brodek u Přerova: History

 The first written mention of Brodek is from 1301.
-Brodek was a property of the Dominican Monastery in Olomouc until 1782.
+Brodek was a property of the Dominican monastery in Olomouc until 1782.

-Brodek u Přerova was promoted to a market town in 1909.
+Brodek u Přerova was promoted to a market town in 1909, which lasted until World War II.
 This title was restored in 2009.

 Economy

 The market town is known for bellfounding.
 Many church bells of the churches in the Czech Republic have been cast in local workshop of the Dytrych family, founded in 1951.

 Transport

 Brodek u Přerova is located on the railway lines Šumperk–Vyškov and Uničov–Nezamyslice.